The journey from 2 pizzas to 1.1 billion USD

 Four days later, a man in the UK accepted Hanyecz’s offer to have pizza delivered to his home.
 At the time, 10,000 Bitcoins were worth about $41, and the two pizzas cost $25.
 A picture of the two pizzas shared on the forum caught the attention of the fledgling cryptocurrency community.

-This transaction is not only an interesting story, but also marks the first time Bitcoin is used as an actual medium of exchange, rather than just existing as a technical concept.
+Not only is this transaction an interesting story, it also marks the first time Bitcoin has been used as an actual medium of exchange, rather than just existing as a technical concept.

-Bitcoin had been around for just over a year, since Satoshi Nakamoto mined the Genesis Block on January 3, 2009, and received a reward of 50 Bitcoins.
-However, Bitcoin’s real value had yet to be widely recognized, and Hanyecz’s transaction changed that.
+Bitcoin was just over a year old when Satoshi Nakamoto mined the Genesis Block on January 3, 2009, and received a reward of 50 Bitcoins.
+However, the real value of Bitcoin was not yet widely recognized, and Hanyecz’s transaction changed that.

 PizzaDay coin98.jpg